Richy-Z/Raptor-Lake-Refresh-Hackintosh/README.md

 - Compatibility Support Module (CSM)
 - Discrete Thunderbolt Support
 - UEFI Variable Protection
+  - This doesn't have to stay disabled - only for Post-Install Configuration.

 ### ✅ Enable
 - VT-d and VT-x